paulgrav/Handbrake-Automator-Action/Readme.md

 # Installation

 - Download the [HandbrakeCLI](http://handbrake.fr/downloads2.php) and copy it to /Applications
-- Double click on Handbrake Encode.action
+- Double click on Handbrake Encode.action to install it in Automator